 48. Justin Sun

 In purchasing leading peer-to-peer filesharing platform BitTorrent last June, Tron CEO Justin Sun brought a platform with 100 million users to his blockchain platform, which aims to create a decentralized entertainment distribution system connecting producers of content such as videos and games directly to users.
 On Jan.
-3, BitTorrent launched its own BitTorrent Token (BTT) running on the Tron protocol, which will be used to pay BitTorrent content uploaders for sharing files.
+3, BitTorrent announced it will launch its own BitTorrent Token (BTT) running on the Tron protocol, which will be used to pay BitTorrent content uploaders for sharing files.
 Designed as a decentralized app platform with a focus on speed, Tron is currently the 10th most valuable cryptocurrency by market capitalization.

 The former chief representative of Ripple in China, Sun himself is a somewhat controversial figure, drawing criticism for things such as overhyped Tweets.
 In early January, Stellar’s Jed McCaleb drew Sun’s fire after calling Tron “garbage,” which led Sun to point out via Twitter that McCaleb had started a failed P2P filesharing service of his own.